 You don’t need a lot of supplies for hummers but one of the most handy is a good bottle brush!
 It sure makes things a lot easier when cleaning the feeders!

 Please do not put them into a wire bird cage!
 They can easily hurt themselves on the wire.
 Place the injured hummer into a shoebox (with air holes) and put the lid on with a rubber band.
 Place the shoe box in a quiet place and then call your local wildlife rehabber.
 Please do not let children handle the bird.
 This is not the time to play “looky loo” for the whole neighborhood.
 The life of the bird depends on this!
 An overly stressed bird can easily go into shock!

 Hummingbird Trivia: Hummingbirds are the only bird that can fly backward

-I have yet to find the “perfect hummingbird feeder” but if you have one you love, please leave a comment below!
+I have yet to find the “perfect hummingbird feeder” but if you have one that you love, please leave a comment below!